ros-controls/ros2_control_demos/README.md

 The repository is inspired by the [ros_control_boilerplate](https://github.com/PickNikRobotics/ros_control_boilerplate) repository from Dave Coleman.
 The simulation has three parts/packages:
+1. The first package, `ros2_control_demo_bringup`, holds launch files and runtime configurations for demo robots.
+2. The second package, `ros2_control_demo_description`, stored URDF-description files, rviz configurations and meshes for the demo robots.
-1. The first package, `ros2_control_demo_hardware`, implements the hardware interfaces described in the roadmap.
+3. The third package, `ros2_control_demo_hardware`, implements the hardware interfaces described in the roadmap.
 The examples simulate a simple *RRbot* internally to provide sufficient test and demonstration data and reduce external dependencies.
 This package does not have any dependencies except `ros2` core packages and can, therefore, be used on SoC-hardware of headless systems.
-2. The second package, `ros2_control_demo_hardware_gazebo`, uses a Gazebo simulator to simulate the *RRBot* and its physics.
-This package is useful to test the connection of `ros2_control` to the Gazebo simulator and to detect any missing plugins.
-3. The third package `ros2_control_demo_robot` holds examples for *RRbot* URDF-description, launch files and controllers.

 This repository demonstrates the following `ros2_control` concepts: